DAVID J. WILLIS ATTORNEY

 (1) transfers to a family member;

-(3) whether the transfer was of substantially all of the person´s assets
+(3) whether the transfer was of substantially all of the person's assets;

 (4) whether assets have been removed, undisclosed, or concealed;

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+No attorney-client relationship is created by the offering of this article.
+This firm does not represent you unless and until it is expressly retained in writing to do so.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
-Consult your tax advisor as well.
-This firm does not represent you unless and until it is expressly retained in writing to do so.
+Consult your tax advisor as well, since we do not give tax advice.

-Copyright © 2013 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at www.TexasSeriesLLC.com and www.LoneStarLandLaw.com.
+Copyright © 2019 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, www.LoneStarLandLaw.com.